 Last month I visited the local Waterstones on Exeter’s High Street to buy a copy of Paul Auster’s 2017 novel ‘4321’.
 It was to be a gift for a friend’s birthday, which I would give the following morning.
-For the sake of clarity, I’ll confess this friend to be a girl for whom I wish(ed) to earnestly assist with a relevant piece for her upcoming dissertation while also instilling upon her a memorable impression.
+For the sake of clarity, I’ll confess this friend to be a girl for whom I wish(ed) to earnestly assist with a relevant piece for her upcoming dissertation while also instilling a memorable impression.
 The book was intended to shift the attention from my awkward and inconsistent tendencies to allow opportunity for the “brightspark-with-taste-who-remembers-the little-things-and-doesn’t-mind-investing-more-than-just-his-loose-change-in-the-people-he-cares-about-but-is also-not-overbearing” side of me to take front and centre.
-This was to be represented by the tangible book – a solid object that would last as an enduring reflection of the more appealing side of myself.
+This was to be represented by the tangible book – a solid object that would last as an enduring reflection of the more of appealing side of myself.

 I passed the hardcover tables by the entrance – loaded with non-fiction stories of Trumpian dystopias and recently retired sportsman autobiographies – to climb the stairs to the fiction section on the 2nd floor.
 There I was met by Everyman’s hardback editions of canonised works – the usual suspects; Orwell, Joyce, Bronte, Dickens and so on.
-To my disappointment the rest of Waterstone’s collection on display were paperbacks, including the works of current heavy-hitters George Saunders and Zadie Smith, an entire table of Anna Burn’s ‘The Milkman’ (winner of The Man Booker Prize that same week) … and of course, Auster’s 4321.
+To my disappointment the rest of Waterstone’s displayed collection were paperbacks, including the works of current heavy-hitters George Saunders and Zadie Smith, an entire table of Anna Burn’s ‘The Milkman’ (winner of The Man Booker Prize that same week) … and of course, Auster’s 4321.

-‘Oh, great book!’ the assistant interjected as I first mentioned the title.
+‘Great book!’ the assistant interjected as I first mentioned the title.
 She then proceeded to laugh once I asked if there was a hardcover copy available in store.
 ‘Oh God no, you’ve missed the boat for that one.
 We stop stocking hardcovers after the initial release.
 We can have a copy for you in a few days if you would like to place an order?’

 I opted for the paperback.